All Israel

 explainer

-Netanyahu aide incarcerated with terrorists and put suicide watch – what’s happening in the leaked documents case?
+Netanyahu aide incarcerated with terrorists and placed on suicide watch – what’s behind leaked documents scandal?

-Prime minister's allies allege prosecution of 'top secret' leaks aims to bring him down
+Prime minister's allies alleged prosecution of 'top secret' leaks aims to bring him down

 The prosecution of Eli Feldstein, a spokesman working for the Prime Minister’s Office (PMO), on the suspicion of leaking sensitive material to a foreign newspaper, has been the eye of a media storm for weeks now.

-With the report on Monday that Feldstein had been placed on suicide watch after a suspicious object had been found in his cell, coverage of the case reached a sad high point.
+With the report on Monday that Feldstein had been placed on suicide watch after a suspicious object was found in his cell, coverage of the case reached a sad peak.

-In this explainer, we’ll aim to make sense of another of Israel’s famously complex court cases.
+In this explainer, we'll seek to clarify one of Israel's notoriously complex court cases.

-The note, purportedly found in a document on a computer from Hamas intelligence, includes instructions on how to maintain psychological pressure on Israeli society, and in particular on former Defense Minister Yoav Gallant.
+The note, purportedly found in a document on a computer belonging to Hamas intelligence, included instructions on how to maintain psychological pressure on Israeli society, and, in particular, on former Defense Minister Yoav Gallant.

-The IDF later clarified that the note wasn’t authored by Sinwar - but then the story took a turn, as the military announced it would investigate the unauthorized leak of the “top secret” document as part of an influence campaign directed at the Israeli public.
+The Israeli military later clarified that the note wasn’t authored by Sinwar – but then the story took a turn when the IDF announced it would investigate the unauthorized leak of the “top secret” document as part of an influence campaign directed at the Israeli public.

-The IDF, and the domestic intelligence agency Shin Bet, which later took over the case, claim the document was leaked by an intelligence officer who turned to a someone in the PMO – this later turned out to be Feldstein – in order to circumvent the proscribed military process and send the document to the prime minister directly.
+The IDF, and the Israeli domestic intelligence agency Shin Bet, which later took over the case, claimed the document was leaked by an intelligence officer in the PMO – who was later identified as Feldstein – in order to circumvent the proscribed military process and send the document directly to the prime minister.

 According to information later cleared for publication by an Israeli court, Feldstein then met face-to-face with the intelligence soldier when doubts about the news report began to emerge.